eSolutionsTech/kubesol/docs/components/directpv.md

 DirectPV is a storage class used by default by Minio: https://min.io/directpv

-Unlike Longhorn, DirectPV don't replicate the volumes so that must be done at the application level.
+Unlike Longhorn, DirectPV doesn't replicate the volumes so that must be done at the application level.
 This means if a node is down, the volume on that node is down and the application must handle the problem.

 Good use cases are: Minio, Kafka, Zookeeper, PostgreSQL with replicas.